MichaelCWalsh7/Yurt-Index/README.md

 -   ### Design
     -   #### Colour Scheme
         - The colour scheme for the Yurt Index as a dictionary of Irish slang, is a fairly obvious choice of green, white & orange/gold.
 Matching the Irish tricolous flag.
-        - The predominant green and white are also the colours of the Limerick flag, a city known for it's predominant use of slang that often enter the national zeitgeist.
+        - The predominant green and white are also the colours of the Limerick flag, a city known for it's predominant use of slang that often enters the national zeitgeist.
         - However, the original colour scheme of the site was massively overhauled, midway through development.
 [Here is and image of the original colour scheme.](https://yurt-index.herokuapp.com/static/images/readme/readme-hero.png) This light green is much more inline with the original Irish and Limerick flag colours
-        - As is evident from the above picture, the site now has a significantly darker colour theme, with the green chosen now closer to a darker forest green, rather than the flag greren of Ireland and Limerick.
+        - As is evident from the above picture, the site now has a significantly darker colour theme, with the green chosen now closer to a darker forest green, rather than the flag-green of Ireland and Limerick.
         - This is mainly due to contrast.
 The light green shown in the above picture (#43a047) is extremely difficult to contrast with other classic text font colours.
         - The decision to go with a darker colour, rather than a lighter one, was inspired by contemporaries [Urban Dictionary](https://www.urbandictionary.com/) and [Dictionary.com](https://www.dictionary.com/e/slang/) (which surprisingly has a very comprehensive slang archive).
         - More on this in [the TESTING.md section](testing-section-link.com)